godoc-lint/godoc-lint/README.md

 ## Disabling rules

-`godoc-lint` supports inline directives to temporarily skip enforcing given set of rules.
+Godoc-Lint supports inline directives to temporarily skip enforcing given set of rules.
 The directive must be formatted as:

 ```go
 //godoclint:disable [[RULE] ...]